Tyson Events Center

-The Fleet Farm Arena, formerly Gateway Arena, is a multi-purpose arena inside Tyson Events Center, located in Sioux City, Iowa and sponsored by Tyson Foods and Fleet Farm.
-The arena is commonly referred to as Tyson Events Center for marketing purposes.
+Tyson Events Center is an events center located in Sioux City, Iowa.
+The center also includes the Fleet Farm Arena, formerly known as Gateway Arena, a multi-purpose arena.
+The center was announced in September 2000 and officially broke ground in April 2002.
+The center officially opened in December 2003.
 The arena has three spectator levels: one suite level and two general seating levels named the 100 level and the 200 level, respectively.
 Its official maximum capacity is 10,000.

-Owned by the City of Sioux City, it is located on the riverfront overlooking the Missouri River.
-The venue was operated by the city as well until January 2018 when the city contracted with Philadelphia-based venue management firm Spectra to handle matters such as booking, marketing, staffing and food and beverage service.
+The center is owned by Sioux City and is operated by Spectra.

-It is home to the Sioux City Musketeers of the United States Hockey League (USHL) and the Sioux City Bandits of Champions Indoor Football (CIF).

-This arena also hosts many college tournaments associated with the NAIA, including the NAIA Wrestling National Tournament, NAIA Women's Volleyball National Tournament, and the Division II NAIA Women's National Basketball Tournament, which was won back-to-back in 2004 and 2005 by Sioux City's Morningside College Mustangs.
+It is home to the Sioux City Musketeers of the United States Hockey League (USHL) and the Sioux City Bandits of the National Arena League (NAL).
+The arena also hosts many college tournaments associated with the NAIA, including the NAIA Wrestling National Tournament, NAIA Women's Volleyball National Tournament, and the Division II NAIA Women's National Basketball Tournament, which was won back-to-back in 2004 and 2005 by Sioux City's Morningside College Mustangs.

 History

+In September 2000, it was announced that Sioux City would be developing an arena/event center to replace the Sioux City Municipal Auditorium.
+Plans were later expanded in December, and the project was formally announced that same year.
+In 2001, IBP, Inc. and its parent, Tyson Foods, purchased the naming rights for the event center.
+Additionally the arena inside the center's naming rights were purchased by Gateway, Inc. The arena officially broke ground on April 30, 2002 with construction beginning shortly after.
+The Tyson Events Center officially opened on December 17, 2003.

-In 2002, a new arena broke ground to expand out from the old Sioux City Municipal Auditorium, which was later closed as an auditorium and converted into the Long Lines Family Recreation Center.
-This new arena inside Tyson Events Center opened as Gateway Arena in 2003, named for computer company Gateway, Inc. In 2007, Acer Inc. acquired Gateway but retained the Gateway Arena naming rights until the rights expired in June 2019.
+In 2007, Acer Inc. acquired Gateway but retained the Gateway Arena naming rights until the rights expired in June 2019.
 On September 30, 2019, retail chain Fleet Farm took over as naming rights partner under an eight-year deal which would brand the arena as Fleet Farm Arena.

-While Dave Siciliano served as head coach of the Musketeers from 2000 to 2008, he designed the team's dressing room at the arena to be circular so that one could "look your teammates directly in the eye".
+In 2018, the center, which was operated by Sioux City, went under management by Philadelphia-based venue management firm Spectra.
+Spectra was acquired by Oak View Group in November 2021 to form OVG360 and in the process took over the arena management.